mozilla/telemetry-batch-view/README.md

 # telemetry-parquet

-This is a Scala "framework" to build derived datasets of [Telemetry](https://wiki.mozilla.org/Telemetry) data through either a set of scheduled batch jobs.
+This is a Scala "framework" to build derived datasets of [Telemetry](https://wiki.mozilla.org/Telemetry) data.

 Raw JSON [pings](https://ci.mozilla.org/job/mozilla-central-docs/Tree_Documentation/toolkit/components/telemetry/telemetry/pings.html) are stored on S3 within [framed Heka records](https://hekad.readthedocs.org/en/latest/message/index.html#stream-framing).
 Reading the raw data in through e.g. Spark can be quite slow as for a given analysis only a few fields are typically used; not to mention the cost of parsing the JSON blob.
 Defining a derived [Parquet](https://parquet.apache.org/) dataset that contains only a subset of fields can drastically improve the performance of analysis jobs.